 You are encouraged to print these out to give to Catholic Hispanics

 The Bible has many praiseworthy things to report about blessed Mary, the mother of Jesus.
 Catholics often call the mother of Jesus the Blessed Mother and by many other Mary titles.
-Because of the many Catholic distortions and misrepresentations she has been labeled with, many non-Catholics have never really studied the mother of Jesus with admiration.
-Let’s now take a look at the real Mary mother of Jesus.

 (2) The mother of Jesus was willing to risk her own life to obey God and become impregnated with Jesus, for in those days adultery would be punished by stoning to death (Lev.
 20:10), which is what it would appear she was guilty of, though she was innocent.
 Hence, blessed Mary was going to serve God to the point of death, regardless the cost.

 (3) The mother of Jesus was willing to imperil her marriage with Joseph, by her obedience to God, as it certainly did until Joseph had a dream from God regarding this situation (Mt.
 1:18-20).
 That saved their marriage!

 (4) The mother of Jesus was also ready to be the topic of